-Further, Max Levchin, our Founder, Chairman and Chief Executive Officer, will beneficially own approximately 19.8% of the voting power of our outstanding capital stock following this offering.
+Further, Max Levchin, our Founder, Chairman and Chief Executive Officer, will have voting control over approximately % of the voting power of our outstanding capital stock following this offering.
 As a stockholder, Mr. Levchin is entitled to vote his shares, and shares over which he has voting control, in his own interests, which may not always be in the interests of our stockholders generally.